Financial Aid

 360-992-2038

-The BFET program serves students who are receiving federal basic food benefits and are pursuing professional/technical programs.
+The BFET program serves students who are receiving federal basic food benefits and are pursuing professional/technical or transfer programs with career goals.
 Eligible students must live in Washington State and be enrolled in an approved program.
-Students may be eligible to receive subsidized childcare assistance through Working Connections/Department of Social and Health Services (DSHS).
+Students may be eligible to receive subsidized childcare assistance through Working Connections Childcare/Department of Children, Youth, and Families.
 Financial assistance with tuition, books, and mandatory fees may be available for those who qualify.

 Sponsored Programs